Examining Canada’s health system performance

 Use this tool to compare leading causes of premature death from 18 high-income countries over a 50-year period.
 Explore early death due to cancer, heart disease, stroke (cerebrovascular disease) and external causes such as falls, traffic accidents, accidental poisonings and intentional self-harm.

-Use the following filters to change the values in the figure.
-Each time you make a change, the figure will update automatically.
+Use the following filters to automatically update the values in the figure.

 - Cancer includes all cancers (neoplasms).